-Cushing disease, which is also called hyperadrenocorticism, is a malfunction of the adrenal glands.
+Cushing’s disease, which is also called hyperadrenocorticism, is a malfunction of the adrenal glands.
 It usually develops very slowly.
 You may notice that the toy poodle drinks and urinates more than usual and eats more.
 Early treatment is usually an oral medication, but it can lead to hair loss, thin skin, and a potbelly if left untreated.

 Many people are surprised by the poodle’s agility if they conform to the breed standard of being only as long as they are tall.
 This ability allows owners to train them for use in agility obstacle course competitions.
 This behavior often makes them fun to watch.

 This breed thrives on routine.
-They are smart, and they like to know what is going to happen when.
+They are smart, and they like to know what is going to happen and when.
 If a pattern gets broken, one of their personality traits is that they become a little jittery, so if your home is not ordinarily quiet, this may not be the best breed for you.
 They tend to bark and can snap when they are startled.

-How To Take Care of Toy Poodles
+How to Take Care of Toy Poodles

 There are many factors to consider when taking care of a toy poodle, especially puppies.
-You need to be prepared to take care of your pet in the best way possible, consider these various factors.
+You need to be prepared to take care of your pet in the best way possible, so consider these various factors.

 The Best Dog Food for Poodles